Alan72104/Alan72104/README.md

 ### Hi there 👋

 - 🔭 I’m currently working on ...
-Random scripts using Autoit, and random osu!framework projects
+Random scripts using Autoit, and random arduino projects
 - 🌱 I’m currently learning ...
-Autoit, C# and osu!framework
+Autoit, C#, C++ and osu!framework
 - 🤠 I want to make ...
-An osu! client from competely scratch in C#, because it's a great game
+8x8x8 RGB LED cube
 <!--
 - 👯 I’m looking to collaborate on ... nope
 - 🤔 I’m looking for help with ... nope